 2.6 Statistical analysis

 The experimental data were statistically analyzed using analysis of variance (ANOVA) appropriate to randomized block design as described by Panse and Sukhatme (1985).
-The treatment means were compared using critical difference (CD) at 5 per cent level of significance.
+The treatment means were compared using critical difference (CD) at a 5 per cent level of significance.

 3. RESULTS AND DISCUSSION